-I have never appreciated going outside as much as I have in 2020.
+I have never appreciated going outside as much as I have since the pandemic began.
 Calgarians have always embraced the outdoors and thrived on outdoor activities and with all the chaos and confusion in this weird new world, this is more true than ever.
 We’ve been able to stay active, entertain ourselves, and safely visit with friends.
 Many people took up new hobbies, such as gardening, and the sale of any type of leisure equipment has exploded this year.
 From biking to backpacking, and pickleball to paddleboarding, we know how to stay active and fill our days!

 One of our daily activities during the spring COVID lockdown was simply going out every day for a family walk – or a forced march, as my kids called it.
 We found many paths and trails around our own community that we had never before discovered.
 Here at Family Fun Calgary, we’ve also been hearing about some new parks and outdoor spaces that have been developed in Calgary.